 Figure 2 Universal Bracket Installed on an Access Point

 You use a ceiling grid clip to mount an access point on a suspended ceiling.
-The ceiling grid clip that you need depends on the ceiling tiles on your ceiling.
+The ceiling tiles or rails will determine which clip best works for the installation.
 There are two types of ceiling grid clips:

-The most common type of ceiling rail (the supports for the ceiling tiles) is the T-rail.
+The T-rail is the most common type of ceiling rail (the supports for the ceiling tiles).
 You can attach a ceiling grid clip directly to a T-rail ceiling rail.
 However, other types of ceiling rails, such as channel rails and beam rails, require an additional adapter clip (AIR-CHNL-ADAPTER).
 You need two adapter clips for each access point.
-Setscrews on the clips hold them securely on the ceiling rail.
+Set screws on the clips and hold them securely on the ceiling rail.